Updated July 20, 2022 by Chris Scott

 Optimize your dental practice GMB

-For instance if someone searches for a dental implant dentist, Google will show the 3 local authority practices for implants in the maps result, closest to you is the secondary criteria not the first.
+For instance, if someone searches for a dental implant dentist, Google will show the 3 local authority practices for implants in the maps result, closest to you is the secondary criterion not the first.

 How can a practice be considered an authority for a procedure such as dental implants?